 We all wish motherhood came with an instruction manual.
 I would add that an extra arm or two would be a nice touch.
 Especially when you want a snack and can’t set the baby down.

 These are not fancy Pinterest postpartum bento boxes of placenta-shaped homemade fruit snacks or absurdly healthy quinoa and kale puffs.
 These are basic snack ideas designed to impress your stomach, not your neighbor.
-Sometimes when you’re in survival most, you just want yummy protein and carbs to get you through the day.
+Sometimes when you’re in survival mode you just want yummy protein and carbs to get you through the day.

 Any prep work can be done ahead of time – by someone else.
 Come to think of it, go ahead and send this list to everyone who asks, “Can I bring you anything?”
 Let other people do the work while you eat the rewards.